jzhoulon/RFC-review/pluggable2.md

 ### **Best Practices**

-* This works with Modular Tensorflow which will be the only way to integrate new third-party devices to the current Tensorflow stack.
+* This works with Modular TensorFlow which will be the only way to integrate new third-party devices to the current TensorFlow stack.

 ### **Compatibility**

-The RFC promotes the current Tensorflow ecosystem as it supports plugging new devices to Tensorflow.
+The RFC promotes the current TensorFlow ecosystem as it supports plugging new devices to TensorFlow.

-We don't expect this proposal to impact with other parts of the Tensorflow ecosystem.
+We don't expect this proposal to impact with other parts of the TensorFlow ecosystem.
 It doesn't support TFLite.
 It should not impede distribution strategies and would not interact with tf.fuction and SaveModel.